chezeng/Media/WhatIAM/articles/choose_toothpaste.md

 Fluoride is a key ingredient in cavity prevention, but different types of fluoride work in slightly different ways:

-1. **Sodium Fluoride (NaF):**
+1. **Sodium Fluoride (NaF)**

-    - Quickly releases fluoride ions that bind to enamel, making it more resistant to acid attacks from food and bacteria.
-    - Commonly found in Sensodyne and other cavity-preventing toothpaste.
+   Quickly releases fluoride ions that bind to enamel, making it more resistant to acid attacks from food and bacteria; commonly found in Sensodyne and other cavity-preventing toothpaste.

-2. **Sodium Monofluorophosphate (SMFP):**
+2. **Sodium Monofluorophosphate (SMFP)**

-    - Releases fluoride ions more slowly and gently, providing gradual protection over time.
-    - Often included in toothpaste brands like Colgate, SMFP is considered equally effective for cavity prevention but is milder, making it suitable for sensitive teeth.
+   Releases fluoride ions more slowly and gently, providing gradual protection over time; often included in toothpaste brands like Colgate, SMFP is considered equally effective for cavity prevention but is milder, making it suitable for sensitive teeth.

 **Verdict:**
 Both NaF and SMFP are effective at remineralization and cavity prevention.
 Your choice should depend on your personal preference or sensitivity level.
 Sodium Fluoride may be better for rapid fluoride delivery, while SMFP provides a slower, gentler approach.